Frequently Asked Questions

 The human endocannabinoid system, or ECS, is a system of neurotransmitters and cell membrane receptors.
 Neurotransmitters such as endocannabinoids are produced by the central nervous system and interact with cannabinoid receptors on cell membranes to adjust physiological processes at a cellular level.

-Broad spectrum CBD oil, such as that used in Crested River products, contains a variety of cannabinoids and terpenes as well as other beneficial compounds.
+Broad spectrum CBD oil, such as that used in Twin Cities Cannabis products, contains a variety of cannabinoids and terpenes as well as other beneficial compounds.
 Each of the compounds has particular effects on the human body.
 Because terpenes can affect how the body responds to cannabinoids, the combined effect is often greater than the sum of the individual effects.
 The overall effect produced is known as the entourage effect.
 Non-broad or full spectrum products do not have the benefit of the entourage effect and are therefore not recommended.